Manechka4475/maria-nefedyeva-resume/maria-nefedyeva-uxdesign-resume.md

 **Business Owner | Art Educator | Graphic Designer** MN Art & Design Studio LLC, Greater Seattle Area | 05/2012 - 06/2017

--  Founded [Art&Fly Studio ](http://artandfly.com/)  with a vision to help an average person manifest creative potential.
+-  Founded [Art&Fly Studio](http://artandfly.com/)  with a vision to help an average person manifest creative potential.
 Developed 4 levels of silk painting workshops that guided in finding an artist within a person with no artistic training.
 Served over 600 students in 3 years.
 -  Designed brand assets and marketing materials for my business.
--  Worked on responsive website redesign, created visual identity and marketing materials for LaVida Dance Studio.
+-  Worked on responsive website redesign, created visual identity and marketing materials for [LaVida Dance Studio] (https://lavidastudio.com)

 **Graphic Designer**